 Fluid movement of resources

-To keep pace and stay competitive amid the immediate challenge of rapid changes in consumer behavior, new marketing and sales trends, digital transformation and R&D demands, and data science developments, new mindsets and skills are in high demand.
+To keep pace and stay competitive amid the immediate challenge of rapid changes in consumer behavior, new marketing and sales trends, digital transformation and R&D demands, increasing interest in operationalizing AI, and other data science developments, new mindsets and skills are in high demand.
 Meanwhile, growth opportunities abound, and leadership teams need talent to link business strategy, organizational design, and operational delivery in order to foster long-term growth while protecting immediate revenues and profit.
 With accelerated expansion plans in place, companies are rapidly shifting talent within the organization, as well as working to attract in-demand talent in a tight labor market.

 With both internal and external resources limited, more companies are realizing the value of on-demand independent talent—a fluid and agile source of skills that can be deployed precisely as needed for projects ranging from early-stage product development through (re)launch and established products, as well as innovation, analytics, and global commercial excellence initiatives.